 Bariatric Support Group

-Laura spoke about cortisol, the “fight or flight” hormone that is released by the adrenal glands when we are stressed.
+Cortisol, the “fight or flight” hormone is released by the adrenal glands when we are stressed.
 Normally when we get into a stressful situation or become afraid, our adrenal glands produce cortisol and adrenaline.
 The cortisol helps to prepare your body for “fight or flight” by sending energy to the parts of the body that deal with the stress.
 It shuts down your digestive system and appetite, and increases your blood sugar and blood pressure.
 When the stress is over, your body increases your appetite to bring your body into normal balance after the “fight”.

 - High early morning cortisol